Enhancing Spatial Reasoning in Large Language Models for Metal-Organic Frameworks Structure Prediction: Appendix

 \subsubsection{Matching-driven Reinforcement Learning}

 We utilize the SFT checkpoint as the initialization for the policy model to conduct the matching-driven RL using the \textsc{ms-swift} framework~\cite{zhao2024swiftascalablelightweightinfrastructure}.
-The training was performed on 8 $\times$ NVIDIA H800-80GB GPUs.
+The training is performed on 8 $\times$ NVIDIA H800-80GB GPUs.

+\paragraph{Reward Calculation.} Instead of explicitly calculating the minimum site tolerance $\tau$, we hierarchically verify whether the condition in \Cref{eq:reward} is met.
+The core Python implementation for the reward calculation is as follows:

-\paragraph{Generation and Rollout.} To ensure efficient exploration, we utilize the vLLM engine for high-throughput sequence generation.
-For each prompt, the model samples a group of $G=8$ outputs (\texttt{num\_generations}).
+\paragraph{Generation and Rollout.} To ensure efficient exploration, we utilize the \texttt{vLLM} engine~\citep{kwon2023efficient} for high-throughput sequence generation.
+For each prompt, the model samples a group of 8 outputs.
 The sampling is performed with a temperature of $0.9$, top-$p$ of $0.99$, and top-$k$ of $50$.
 We enable dynamic sampling with a maximum of 2 resample attempts to handle generation failures.
 The maximum completion length is restricted to 1,600 tokens.

 \paragraph{Optimization Setup.} We maintained the same optimization configuration as in \ref{app:train_cpt}

 \paragraph{Hyperparameters.} The two SAPO temperate parameters are set to $\tau_{pos}=1.0, \tau_{neg}=1.05$.
 The learning rate is configured with a peak value of 1e-6, following a cosine decay schedule with a 5\% warmup period.
 The model is trained for 2 epochs with a per-device batch size of 16.